polymathrobotics/oci/README.md

 image authors prefer to use a different name for the source, usually to group related images together.
 For example, such as having source directory names like `python/3.8/` and `python/3.9` that both produce images called `docker.io/python:3.8` and `docker.io/python:3.9`, respectively.

+### The `readme` field

+The `readme` field is used to provide the path to a shared README.md when an image has multiple Containerfiles.

 ### The `tags` field